Design Tokens for Mesh have just been released!

 PropTypeDefaultDescription

 theme (required)objectThe brand theme to use.
-Must be one of [nib, navigator, gu, iman].
+Must be one of [nib, gu, iman].

 modeobject{form: 'light'}The value of mode.form will override the theme.mode.form value in the theme passed down to all styled components via the ThemeProvider.
 Must have shape: {form: oneOf(['light', 'white'])}.